• Recipe Index

 • Triple Chocolate Brownies

-Salted Caramel Chip Brownies served with milk.
+Salted Caramel Chip Brownies Recipe

-4.64 from 22 votes
+4.76 from 37 votes

 Print Recipe Pin Recipe Save Saved!

-Prep Time 16 mins
+Prep Time 16 minutes mins

-Cook Time 24 mins
+Cook Time 24 minutes mins

-Total Time 40 mins
+Total Time 40 minutes mins

 Course Dessert, Dessert/ snack